 Linda convenes an international and cross-institutional reading group, ‘On Care’, bringing together artists and writers in collective reading.

 Opportunities to carry out postgraduate research towards an MPhil / PhD exist and Dr Kemp welcomes research proposals from prospective students with an interest in research working in any of the above or related areas.

 Further information may be obtained from the NTU Graduate School.

 Co-organiser of art, poetry and sound performance events within and beyond the university.

 Sponsors and collaborators

-Linda’s collaborative interdisciplinary work involves the organisation of experimental, exploratory, and open-ended or iterative projects.
+Collaborative cross-disciplinary and interdisciplinary work incorporating the organisation of experimental, exploratory, and open-ended or iterative projects.
 Recent collaborators include artists, academics, musicians and writers.